MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/design-teams-app-layout-scaling.md

 ## FAQ

-Get answers to some common questions when resolving app submission issues.
+Get answers to some frequent questions related to the modes.

 <br>